Charlie Woods Set For Prestigious Junior Invitational At Sage Valley Debut

-Being held on the 19th - 22nd March at Sage Valley Golf Club in Graniteville, South Carolina, Golf Channel's Brentley Romine reported that both Charlie Woods and Kai Trump are in the field for the tournament, which comprises of 36 of the highest-ranked boys and 24 highest-ranked girls in the world.
+Being held on the 19th - 22nd March at Sage Valley Golf Club in Graniteville, South Carolina, it was first reported by Golf Channel's Brentley Romine that both Charlie Woods and Kai Trump were in the field for the tournament, with it now confirmed the pair will tee it up in the boys' and girls' division.

 Tiger and Charlie Woods celebrate Charlie's hole-in-one during the 2024 PNC Championship

-Regarding Kai, the 17-year-old announced an endorsement deal with TaylorMade just a week ago, as well as a verbal agreement to the University of Miami.
-Trump was also spotted alongside Tiger during the Genesis Invitational a week ago and also played alongside Rory McIlroy in the event's pro-am.
+Regarding Kai, the 17-year-old announced an endorsement deal with TaylorMade earlier this year, as well as a verbal agreement to the University of Miami.
+Trump was also spotted alongside Tiger during the Genesis Invitational and also played alongside Rory McIlroy in the event's pro-am.

 Trump and Woods during the 2025 Genesis Invitational

-In the girls tournament, defending champion Asterisk Talley returns, as does current World Amateur No.10 Soomin Oh.
+In the girls' tournament, defending champion Asterisk Talley returns, as does current World Amateur No.8 Soomin Oh.

 Matt joined Golf Monthly in February 2021 covering weekend news, before also transitioning to equipment and testing.
 After freelancing for Golf Monthly and The PGA for 18 months, he was offered a full-time position at the company in October 2022 and continues to cover weekend news and social media, as well as help look after Golf Monthly’s many buyers’ guides and equipment reviews.